-Review Date 25/07/2022 Next Review 2023 Presiding Member ------------------------ ------------------ ------------------ --
+Review Date 31/07/2023 Next Review 2024 Presiding Member ------------------------ ------------------------- ------------------ --

-4. Financial Planning Policy
+2.4.
+Financial Planning Policy

-The Board of Trustees has overall responsibility for the financial management of the school but delegates the day-today management of the school's finances and budget to the Principal.
+The Board of Trustees has overall responsibility for the financial management of the school but delegates the day-to-day management of the school's finances and budget to the Principal.
 The Principal, in association with the Finance Committee, is responsible for recommending an annual operating and capital budget to the board within the timelines specified in the Finance Committee terms of reference.

-Budgeting shall not fail to reflect the annual plan, risk financial jeopardy nor fail to show a generally acceptable level of foresight.
+Budgeting will reflect the annual plan, risk financial jeopardy nor fail to show a generally acceptable level of foresight.

-Thus the budget should:
+Thus, the budget should: